libertylocked/vagrant-torrent/README.md

 vagrant-torrent
 ---
-An Arch Linux VM for torrenting with qBittorrent.
+An Arch Linux VM for torrenting with qBittorrent on OpenVPN.

 # Features
-- WebUI to manage torrents
 - qBittorrent binds on OpenVPN interface tun0
   - In case VPN disconnects, torrents will stop too
+- WebUI port forwarded to host, to manage torrents in browser
+- Portable qBittorrent config and data
+  - Saved in `downloads/.qbit`
+  - Never lose in-progress torrents when VM instance is destroyed
+  - You can even import your own config/data
 - `btw i use arch`

 # Operations Manual